herpiko/herpiko.github.io/_posts/2020-05-05-tensorflow-gpu-on-1660-ti.markdown

 The setup is quite complex with various errors and version missmatches.
 I let myself to symlink different version of CUDA/cuDNN libraries.

 If you're planning to buy a GPU to support your machine learning project, pick a RTX graphics card.
-It's tremendously faster.
+It's tremendously faster with built-in tensor cores.
 Unlimited budget? <a href="https://www.nvidia.com/en-us/data-center/dgx-station/">Here you go</a>.